Implementing real polyhedral homotopy: Real polyhedral homotopy implementation

 \begin{leftbar}

 \end{leftbar}

 In our implementation, we use the \texttt{Julia} package \texttt{MixedSubdivisions.jl} \cite{mixed-subdivisions} to compute the mixed cells.
 The package requires a lifting function to take on integer values.
-So in our implementation we take $10^6 \cdot \Log|C| $ rounded to the nearest integer as our lifting.
-This is okay to do because uniformly scaling a lifting function gives the same triangulation.
+So in our implementation, we take $10^6 \cdot \Log|C| $ rounded to the nearest integer as our lifting.
+Using this scaled and rounded lifting is suitable because uniformly scaling a lifting function gives the same triangulation.
 Therefore, rounding the lifting function will preserve the desired triangulation so long as $\Log|C|$ is of distance at least $10^{-6}$ from the boundary of its mixed cell cone.
+We emphasize that this is a heuristic and for some systems, one may need to take $10^k \cdot \Log|C|$ for $k>6$.
+In all of our experiments, $k = 6$ was sufficient to preserve the desired triangulation.